basakil/mnmPlayer/README.md

 # mnmPlayer
-A simple native MacOS audio player aimed to have minimal resource consumption...
+A simple and native Mac (OS X) audio player aimed to have minimal resource usage...
-* The product (application) works but the project is incomplete yet...
+* There extists a working product (application) but the project is incomplete yet...

 ## Planned properties of the product: